 We have audited the accompanying statements of net assets available for benefits of the L.B.
-Foster Company Savings Plan for Bargaining Unit Employees (the "Plan") as of December 31, 2014, and the related statement of changes in net assets available for benefits for the year then ended.
+Foster Company 401(k) and Profit Sharing Plan (the "Plan") as of December 31, 2014, and the related statement of changes in net assets available for benefits for the year then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.